reframejs/reframe/plugins/create/starters/react-app/readme.md

    ~~~
    </details>

-2. Create a new app with the `react-app` starter.
+2. Create a new app with the `react-app` starter:
    ~~~shell
    $ reframe create react-app
    ~~~

-3. Build and serve the app.
+3. Build and serve the app:
    ~~~shell
    $ cd my-react-app/
    $ reframe dev